Ladywood B16 8, Highgate, Spring Vale B10 0, Lozells, Aston, Sparkbrook, Edgbaston, Merry Hill B66 2, Nechells, Bordesley Green

 We can basically say that when a circuit fails, it means that your system is unable to handle the current.
 The system is therefore overloaded.

-Breakers are a safety device.
+Breakers act as a safety device.
 It is intended to protect the equipment and wiring as well as the house.
-When an MCB trips it means there is a reason.
-This indicator should be taken seriously.
+An MCB trip is a sign that there is a reason.
+You should take this indicator very seriously.
 It is often indicative of a short circuit if the MCB trippers are reset and then they immediately trip again.

 Electrical Services